NEXT Foundation’s vision is to create a legacy of environmental and educational excellence for the benefit of future generations of New Zealanders.

 Chief Executive Officer

-Bill has been NEXT’s Chief Executive since its launch in 2014, leading its eight environmental and educational investments to date, as well as oversight of the previous philanthropic commitments made by Neal and Annette Plowman.
+Bill has been NEXT’s Chief Executive since its launch in 2014, leading its sixteen environmental and educational investments to date, as well as oversight of the previous philanthropic commitments made by Neal and Annette Plowman.
 He had for the previous two decades been a founding director of Direct Capital, New Zealand’s most experienced private company investor, and director of a number of private companies, including Ryman Healthcare, PF Olsen, NZ Pharmaceuticals, and EziBuy.
 He is a director of the Edmund Hillary Fellowship, offering global social change-makers a path to New Zealand citizenship through New Zealand’s new Global Impact Visa, and is Chairman of the Palmerston North BHS Educational Foundation Trust and a graduate of Massey and Oxford Universities.

 Ewen has a 25 year background in the private sector working across a broad range of industries and geographies, initially as an investment banker for Credit Suisse First Boston, followed by senior management roles at major New Zealand corporates Carter Holt Harvey and Fletcher Building, and most recently as a Director in startup logistics business Netlogix.
 He is passionate about New Zealand environmental and education causes, was involved in initiatives in both these sectors prior to joining NEXT Foundation as Investment Director, and is a Director of The Rotoroa Island Trust.
 Ewen hails from a Northland farming family and retains a close affinity both with the land and with the Northland community.
 He is a commerce and science graduate of Auckland University and lives in Grey Lynn, Auckland with his young family, where he serves on the Board of Trustees for Grey Lynn Primary School.